RedisLabs/redis-enterprise-k8s-docs/README.md

 * A kubernetes version of 1.8 or higher
 * For service broker - a k8s distribution that supports service catalog (see also: https://kubernetes.io/docs/concepts/extend-kubernetes/service-catalog/)

-#### Note: For Ubuntu/Alpine images for deployments outside OpenShift, please update the image tags in redis-enterprise-cluster.yaml and operator.yaml by either dropping .rhel from the tag or using another non .rhel tag
+#### Note: For REHL based images and/or deployments on OpenShift, please use redis-enterprise-cluster_rhel_.yaml and operator_rehl_.yaml

 #### Deployment: